 He knocked on the door of the manor, which was answered by Maeve’s father, as usual.
 But this time, rather than barking at Salazar to get out, his face twisted into a wry smile.
-“My daughter isn’t here,” he said.
+“My daughter is not here,” he said.
 “After you broke her heart, she finally understood how untrustworthy your kind are.
-She’s married to Lord Dunstan now.”
+She is now married to Lord Dunstan.”

 “Married?” cried Salazar in disbelief.
 “But—”

 His protest was cut short when Maeve’s father slammed the large wooden door shut in Salazar’s face.